njw235/Gridless-SR/README.md

-# Gridless-SR
+# SupportReduction

-Implements a Gridless version of the support reduction algorithm for fitting of finitely supported moment sequences.
+This code implements a gridless version of the support reduction algorithm.